-The next owner of Moylurg House was Robert Peel, formerly of London and North Wales.
-Robert’s daughter, Lorna Peel, who lived at Moylurg as a child, is now the author of several historical fiction and romantic suspense novels set in Ireland and the UK.
+The next owner of Moylurg House was George Peel, formerly of Hertfordshire and North Wales.
+George’s daughter, Lorna Peel, who lived at Moylurg as a child, is now the author of several historical fiction and mystery romance novels set in Ireland and the UK.
 She and her brother, Denis, continue to live in rural Ireland.

 The house was bought by Martin and Martha (nee O’Gorman) Jordan, from Co.
 Mayo, who sold the property in November 2014 and moved out in June 2015.
 Martin Jordan was a prison officer (retired) and sheep farmer.
 An ex-garda, Martha O’Gorman made the national news in 2017 when she successfully sued the Minister for Public Expenditure and Reform for more than €230,000 for an alleged historic incident at work, which, “she believed was an attempt by a motorist to murder her” (Irish Times, 15th August 2017).
 It was “one of the largest sums awarded by the High Court to any member of the force, past or present”.